AnyChart/docs.anychart.com/Basic_Charts_Types/Step_Area_Chart.md

 {sample}BCT\_Step\_Area\_Chart\_01{sample}

+## Settings

+The Step Area chart is a modification of the Area chart, so these two types share all the settings.
+You can find more settings in this article: [Area Chart](Area_Chart).

+Also, in AnyChart there are many settings that are configured in the same way for all chart types, including the Step Area chart (for example, legend and interactivity settings): [General Settings](General_Settings).

+In addition, see a full list of methods available for the Step Area series: you can find it in {api:anychart.core.cartesian.series.StepArea}AnyChart API{api}.

 ## Special Settings

 ### Step Direction

-The step area chart is formed by horizontal area segments of the same width as the category, connected with each other by vertical segments.
+The Step Area chart is formed by horizontal area segments of the same width as the category, connected with each other by vertical segments.
 To set the exact way these segments are placed, use this method: {api:anychart.core.cartesian.series.StepArea#stepDirection}stepArea(){api}.

 There are three modes of step direction: center, backward, and forward.